- Define behavior and know what types of organisms exhibit behavior.

 Cost-benefit analysis can also help us understand how behaviors that don’t seem immediately advantageous to the individual can be sustained over time in a population.
 How, for instance, can we explain the behaviors of the individual Dictyostelium who becomes one of the non-reproductive cells in the fruiting body?
 Or what about a yellow jacket worker, who spends her adult life helping the colony queen reproduce, but does not have the opportunity to have her own offspring?
 These seemingly altruistic acts can be explained evolutionarily using a cost-benefit formula that includes a surprising element—the relatedness between the altruist and the recipient of the altruistic act.

 Say that you have a clan of meerkats, social mongooses from southern Africa.
 Some clan members act as lookouts, giving a warning call when a predator is sighted.
 Calling is a risky behavior that can get a young meerkat killed, yet meerkats will still call, protecting the clan.
 Imagine that a young male meerkat (focal) is brother to the alpha male in the clan.
 The focal meerkat is killed by a predator after giving an alarm cry that saves the other clan members, including the focal meerkat’s brother and his 6 babies.
-The focal male has an individual fitness of 0 offspring.
+The focal male has an individual fitness of 0 offspring, making him appear to be very unfit.
 However, by relatedness he shares 50% of his genes with his brother, who had 6 offspring.
-By inclusive fitness, the focal meerkat has the equivalent of 3 offspring through his relatedness to his reproductively successful brother.
+By inclusive fitness, the focal meerkat has the equivalent of 3 offspring through his relatedness to his reproductively-successful brother.
 Mathematically, inclusive fitness = (individual fitness) + (relatedness) x (fitness of relative).
+So in reality, the focal meerkat’s fitness is well above 0, and it was an adaptive behavior for him to call because it enabled the survival of his close relatives.
 The table below shows common relatednesses in percentages of similar alleles, on average:

 Hamilton (1963) showed that altruism can occur via natural selection if r B > C (called Hamilton’s Rule), where

 - r is the fraction of shared genes between altruist and recipient (coefficient of relatedness)

 - B is the average number extra offspring beneficiary produces (benefit)